-The GrassWay Farm is on a winding country road near New Holstein, WI.
-T For over 20 years, this is where people come to see happy animals, outside in their natural environment.
-No, you don't have to go to California.
-Sunshine, fresh air and nutrient-dense soils are our basis for healthy, happy animals right here in Wisconsin.
+The GrassWay dairy farm is on a winding country road near New Holstein, WI.
+T For over 20 years, this is where people have come to see happy animals, outside in their natural environment.
+Sunshine, fresh air, exercise and nutrient-dense soils are our basis for healthy, happy animals right here in Wisconsin.
 The beef, chicken, turkey and eggs, along with other organic foods, are available in an on-farm store.
 Because of zoning issues, a small membership fee is required.

 Stop in to chat for awhile, show the kids the new calves and free range chickens.
 There are baby lambs in the spring now too!
 They’ll talk for hours about what they’ve experienced here, without the video games.
 We can’t wait to meet you and show you how an organic family farm operates, using permanent managed pastures and organic materials to create a healthy environment.
 This is the way farming needs to be.

-Beef bones (the knuckly and marrow bones) can be simmered up to 3 days (yes – I said 3 days).
+Beef bones (the knuckly and marrow bones) can be simmered (a VERY slow boil) up to 3 days (yes – I said 3 days).
 Strain and freeze.
 You will be astonded how easy and delicious homemade soups are once you have bone broths in your freezer.
 Call us if you have any questions.
 That is what we are here for!

 It’s very early February and we’re starting to dry cows up in preparation for babies due starting March 24th.
 The milk supply is shrinking and everyone is totally sick of the cold and snow.